captn3m0/cosmere-books/README.md

 Scripts to generate books from the [Cosmere](https://coppermind.net/wiki/Cosmere) using various public sources.
 Currently supports the following books:

 1. Oathbringer (Serialized till Chapter 32)
-2. Way of Kings Reread
+1. Way of Kings Reread
-3. Words of Radiance Reread
+1. Words of Radiance Reread
-4. Edgedancer Reread
+1. Edgedancer Reread
-5.  ~~Way of Kings Prime~~
+1. Oathbringer Reread
-6. Oathbringer Reread
+1. Skyward (Serialized till Chapter 15)
-7. Skyward (Serialized till Chapter 15)
+1. Defending Elysium
-8. Defending Elysium
+1. Dark One (Preview Chapter)
-9. Dark One (Preview Chapter)
+1. Rhythm of War (Serialized publication on tor.com in progress)
-10. Rhythm of War (Serialized publication on tor.com in progress)
+1. Warbreaker Prime: Mythwalker

 For obvious reasons, the converted ebooks are not part of this repo.
 You must download and run the script on your own machine to generate the copies.